toliva/ConnectivityContent/apis/Product-API/06-reference.md

 occupancyByAge | Array[[OccupancyByAgeDTO](#/definitions/OccupancyByAgeDTO)] | Array of occupancies by age.
 A room will minimally have 1 age category (adult).
 Indicates, for each age category supported by the room, how many occupants of each category the room supports, as well as the minimum age for each category.
 The maximum age of a category is 1 less than the minimum of the next category in line. bedTypes | Array[[BedTypeDTO](#/definitions/BedTypeDTO)] | Used to define bed type configuration of the room.
 If more than one bed type is provided, it means that the room type offers different types of configurations, and the customer will be presented with the opportunity to request one at time of booking. smokingPreferences | Array[[SmokingPreferenceDTO](#/definitions/SmokingPreferenceDTO)] | Used to define whether the room type is smoking, nonsmoking, or if both options are available on request.
 If a single smoking option is provided, then the room is, by default, only available in this configuration.
-If both options are provided, then a choice will be offered to the customer at the time he makes a reservation, and the customer preference will be sent in electronic booking messages to the partner
+If both options are provided, then a choice will be offered to the customer at the time he makes a reservation, and the customer preference will be sent in electronic booking messages to the partner roomSize | [RoomSizeDTO](#/definitions/RoomSizeDTO) | Used to define room size.
+When used, both size in square feet and in square meters must be specified.

 - <a name="/definitions/RoomTypeNameDTO"></a>RoomTypeNameDTO